Checking Your Green Card Case Status

-If you are trying to get a green card without leaving the U.S., you have to apply for Adjustment of Status, using a Form I-485.
+To get a green card in the U.S. you use Form I-485, Application for Adjustment of Status.
+Form I-485 is sometimes referred to as a green card case or application.
 Below is some helpful information on checking your green card case status.

 But before explaining further, you’ll probably want to know some basics.

-Checking the Status of Your Green Card Application (Form I-485)
+Checking the Status of your Green Card Application

-To do this, you will need the Receipt Number for your I-485.
-When you first filed your I-485 with USCIS, you should have received a document known as a Receipt Notice, I-797 Notice of Action.
+To check your green card case status online, you will need to find the Receipt Number for your I-485.
+When you first filed your the form, you should have received a document known as a Receipt Notice, I-797 Notice of Action.
 On your Receipt Notice, you’ll find your Receipt Number, which is at the top left corner of the I-797 and is made up of three letters followed by 10 numbers.
-(Ex NBC1234567890)
+(Ex NBC1234567890).